 Most heirs sell the home and the remaining equity in the home goes to them.
 The mortgage lender only collects what is owed on the loan.

 If for some reason the loan balance was higher than the value of the home then the heirs can walk away from the home without recourse or penalty.
-This is guaranteed by the FHA mortgage insurance.
-Also, in this situation the FHA mortgage insurance also allows heirs to purchase the home at 95% of the appraised value.
+This is guaranteed by the non-recourse provisions of the reverse mortgage.
+Also, in this situation on a HECM reverse mortgage, the FHA mortgage insurance also allows heirs to purchase the home at 95% of the appraised value.